brady-spiva/ansible-devspaces-demo/collections/ansible_collections/rh1/minio/RH1_Lab_Guide.md

 Go to the MinIO console (play.min.io) and log in with the provided credentials.
 Search for your newly created bucket.

-Take a few minutes to see how the module interacts with the playbook before moving on to the next steps.
+Take a few minutes to ensure you understand how the module interacts with the playbook before moving on to the adding new functionality.

+That's it!
+You're ready to start adding new functionality to these modules.
+If you finish early, work on the follow Extra Credit items:

 ## Extra Credit
 - [ ] Add a new operation to the bucket module to list all buckets.